 The proposed revisions to the stack-gas oxygen concentration requirements would simplify the compliance process.
 Oxygen concentration requirements have been in Title 24, Part 6 since the 2013 code, so all market actors are familiar with the requirements and accustom to the compliance process.
-The changes would simplify the code by eliminating variation in the maximum concentration allowances based on boiler capacity.
-Instead of determining if the boiler needs to meet a 5 percent or 3 percent stack-gas oxygen concentration, if any boiler meets the capacity threshold it must meet the 3 percent capacity.
-The Statewide CASE Team has learned that large boiler manufacturers typically calibrate oxygen levels upon installation and is still in the process of determining what field verification process, if any, is necessary for these oxygen concentration requirements.
-These boiler systems would be verified in the same manner as boilers with capacities over 10 MMBtu/h currently are.
-The proposed changes eliminate the exception based on boiler thermal efficiency, which would further simplify the compliance process because determining what triggers the requirements would be easier.
+The changes would simplify the code by eliminating variation in the maximum concentration allowances for process boilers based on boiler capacity.
+Instead of determining if the boiler needs to meet a 5 percent or 3 percent stack-gas oxygen concentration, if any process boiler meets the capacity threshold it must meet the 3 percent capacity.
+The Statewide CASE Team has learned that large boiler manufacturers typically calibrate oxygen levels upon installation.
+These boiler systems would be verified in the same manner as boilers with capacities over 10 million Btu/h currently are.
+The proposed changes revise the exception based on boiler thermal efficiency, providing a consistent level for commercial and process boilers, which would further simplify the compliance process because determining what triggers the requirements would be easier.
 Finally, the proposed changes simplify compliance verification by clarifying that oxygen concentration should be controlled based flue gas concentration for all boilers regardless of size and application.
 The updated NRCC's would clearly show what boiler systems fall under the scope of the oxygen trim control requirements.